javidgon/wizard/README.md

 # Wizard: Angular.js &amp; Django Scaffolding Tool

 ## 1) Introduction
-Let's face it, nobody likes to create the same old App Skeleton everytime you want to start off a new Prototype.
-It's even worse when you have to connect a Frontend Framework (e.g `Angular.js`) with a Backend (e.g `Django`).
+Let's face it, **nobody likes to create the same CRUD App Skeleton for each new Prototype**.
+It's even worse when you have to connect a Frontend Framework (e.g `Angular.js`) with a Backend (e.g `Django`) for configuring API stuff.
 Several hours can be wasted if you are lucky, otherwise it could be days.

 `Wizard` comes to fill this gap.
+It configures in a few seconds the following CRUD Stack (including statics' tools and DB Models!), so you can focus solely on your application logic:

+ * 1) Angular 1.5.8
+ * 2) Angular Material 1.1.0
+ * 3) Django 1.10
+ * 4) Less.js

-You can create a Angular.js(1.5.8) & Django(1.10) skeleton in minutes, including DB Models!
-You just need to create a `config.yml` file with some configuration and `Wizard` will do the rest for you.
+You just need to create a `config.example.yml` file with some configuration (following `Automatic Generation Rules`, please see next Sections) and `Wizard` will do the rest for you.

-`config.yml`:
+E.g `config.example.yml`:

 ```yml
 project: